-4. Shradha: Commit yourself fully to your chose path.
+4. Shradha: Commit yourself fully to your chosen path.

-5. Pramana: Form your view based on direct unsullied experience and not intellectual fabrication.
+5. Pramana: Form your view based on direct unsullied experience and not on intellectual fabrication.

-6. Tapas: Persist with patience and intelligence till you get to the end.
+6. Tapas: Persist with patience and intelligence until you get to the end.

 7. Samadhi: Allow the truth, your own truth, to dawn on you.

-8. Anubhava: Continue still till you are able to replicate your experience.
+8. Anubhava: Continue still until you are able to replicate your experience.

 9. Turiya: Learn to absorb and live with the extraordinary bliss that gushes forth and stays with you.